Repair the World & Carnegie Mellon University’s Partnership

 At this time, you are not able to defer a current commitment to CMU to join the Repair the World Fellowship and be eligible for scholarship.
 This partnership is only available to current Repair the World Alumni and Fellows who have not been accepted yet to a graduate degree program at Heinz.

 Who Should I Contact If I Have More Questions?

+To learn more, prospective students can visit this page or learn more about the application process.
 Questions about Degree Programs at Heinz, as well information about tuition and scholarship should be directed to: